Lead-Free or Leaded Solder: What’s Best

 A: Lead-free solder has a higher melting point, which makes it harder to work with – it’s 217C for lead-free compared to 183C for lead alloys.
 This also impacts on thermal bounce – the speed at which the iron regains working temperature.

 In terms of safety, the risks are primarily to the environment.
-Lead is harmful to the body as it’s so readily absorbed, but a tech would have to ingest lead-based solder to be harmed by it.
+Lead is harmful to the body as it’s so readily absorbed, but a tech would have to ingest lead-based solder by mouth to be harmed by it.
 Using it carefully and sparingly, disposing of residue, washing hands and avoiding vapours makes the process generally safe.
 Lead vapours from soldering don’t expose a typical tech to high risk but you should take precautions anyway – mask and keep your iron temperature at the recommended levels, as the risk is greater above 300C.

 When it comes to lead-free solder, such alloys are as old as metallurgy – thousands of years old – so they are not new in that sense, though there are new alloys that try to overcome issues technicians must balance.
 The most common lead-free solder mix is tin-copper, which has a melting point of 217 and mixes 99.3 per cent tin with 0.7 per cent copper.